claker15/Media-Sequencer/README.md

 # Media-Sequencer
-Features to add: If  a file is a directory, on button hit, create a new button windows with its contents.
-This could be repeated as needed.
+-Feb 19, 2016
+Added directory fuctionality, in that, if one file was a directory, a new windows with new buttons were made.
+This is the same throughout all levels.
+Next would be a way to go back to another set of buttons, or make new windows instead of overwriting buttons.

 -Feb 16, 2016